akmur/alex-11ty/posts/2016-03-14-super-gigi-flexbox-grid-system.md

 _So Super GiGi does exactly this.
 It will help you set up your own Flexbox grid system, carrying in all the tricks to achieve cross browser support (yes, even IE), solutions for the known [Flexbug][5], optimisation for performances, and a lot of helpers to build a “row -> columns” structure that will be easier to manage and to maintain._

-_Super GiGi&#8217;s main purpose is to be compliant to the [separation of concerns][6]; the first impact can weird you out if you are used to a framework like Bootstrap or Foundation, but after a while (especially if you are used to Susy or similar) you will see the benefits of this choice.&#8221;_
+_Super GiGi's main purpose is to be compliant to the [separation of concerns][6]; the first impact can weird you out if you are used to a framework like Bootstrap or Foundation, but after a while (especially if you are used to Susy or similar) you will see the benefits of this choice.&#8221;_

-Now we&#8217;re ready to start getting acquainted with Super GiGi!
+Now we're ready to start getting acquainted with Super GiGi!

 ### Learning more about Flexbox